harshithrk18/codefundo/README.md

 have all the basic survival information along with expert opinions.

--> Another dynamic feature being a live map which indicates the affected region, and also safe zones with nearby relief camps geotagged, so that inspite of network disruption people can find the diections through GPS.
+-> Another dynamic feature being a live map which indicates the affected region, and also safe zones with nearby relief camps geotagged, so that inspite of network disruption people can find the directions through GPS.